 A pre-trek briefing is held to also finalise packing requirements.

-The Kokoda track is quite arduous and exhausting, and the more prepared you are the more you will enjoy it and experience the track, the scenery, and the villages along the way.
+The Kokoda trail is quite arduous and exhausting, and the more prepared you are the more you will enjoy it and experience the trail, the scenery, and the villages along the way.

 We can assist with training guides, but as a minimum we would suggest around 3 months of training and preparation, with up to one hour of physical activity at least 3 times per week.
 Your walking training should include carrying a day pack with around 5kg, and around 10km in hilly terrain.